 This post may contain affiliate links.
 Please read our disclosure policy.

-Pork chops have become a favorite dinner idea over the years.
-Our parents have made them for as long as we can remember, and now we can’t enough of them.
+Pork chops have become a dinner time staple over the years.
+Both of our parents have made them for as long as we can remember, and now we can’t get enough of them!

 WhY WE LOVE IT: